disorderlylabs/xhca/writing/xhca-system.md

 - Direct Fabric: Fabric is the network connection to a smart drive, and "direct fabric" is an arbitrary term to refer to an architecture where a particular server that is attached to a set of smart drives is **not** an OSD.

+# Introduction (work in progress)

+Note: below is an attempt to relate the technical jargon to a description of the scientific use case.

+The human cell atlas is concerned with accumulating knowledge of the "cellular landscape" of the human body.
+In understanding the complexities of cells throughout the body and the variation of expression across cells of each organ system, the human cell atlas, and an atlas for each organ system, aims to accelerate medical science.

+The primary entities that we work with are biological cells (what is being sequenced), the genes for the sampled organism, and the expression of each gene in each cell.
+More colloquially, we are interested in the quantities (expression) of each protein (gene) in every cell of the human body.
+There are three abstractions in which our analysis operates: (1) the physical, (2) the space of all biological representations (transcriptome, genome, cell atlas), and (3) the effects of a human (or organ) having a specific subset of biological representations--or the co-occurrence of (1) and (2).

+The physical abstraction is represented by single-cell RNA sequencing and digitizing the physical cellular state of a biological sample.

+The transition to "the space of all biological representations" from sequencing is done by classifying cells into cell types and the expression across all genes of a cell into a cellular state.
+Essentially, the cellular landscape is an attempt to catalogue all existing cells into functional equivalence classes (what role in the organism does this cell play), and further separating those functional classes into correctness equivalence classes (is this cell working correctly, or is it malfunctioning).

+Finally, to make the theoretical problem tractable, we restrict the analysis of "all possible biological representations" to the specific biological existence that is found in a human.
+Or, in other words, once we have sequenced a sample we can map accumulated knowledge from the human cell atlas to a specific individual.